alicht/rails-forms/README.md

 Welcome to the world of Rails forms, which give users the ability to submit data into form fields.
 This can be used for: creating new database records, building a contact form, integrating a search engine field, and pretty much every other aspect of the application that requires user input.
 When it comes to forms in Rails, you will discover that you will have the flexibility to utilize:

-## how forms are working
-This lesson is going to begin by integrating HTML form elements and then slowly start refactoring the form using Rails methods.
-It would be very easy to integrate form helpers (and we could have our form working in a few minutes).
-However, fully understanding what Rails is doing behind the scenes is more important than getting the form working right away.

 # regular HTML form
 ```html